Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-Its strength makes it widely used in the aerospace industry.
-Excellent mechanical properties and good resistance to metal fatigue.
-This is one of the most widely used aluminium alloys for heavy load-bearing structures.
-The material strength means that it is not possible to make hollow profiles with this alloy.
+Due to its high strength, the EN AW 7075 aluminium alloy is widely used in the aerospace industry.
+It has excellent mechanical properties and offers good resistance to metal fatigue.
+It is one of the most commonly used aluminium alloys for (heavily loaded) constructions.
+However, due to its high material strength, it is not possible to manufacture hollow profiles with the EN AW 7075 alloy.

 • Strength: very high